 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about a way a concern is being handled by their school.
 Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk

-Whistleblowing regarding the Head should be made to the Chair of Governers whose contact details should be available to staff.
+Whistleblowing regarding the Head should be made to the Chair of Governors whose contact details are available from the Clerk to the Governing Body.

 Links with other school policies: